davidgilbertson/react-recollect/README.md

 ## Server-side rendering

-SSR is pretty straightforward, but there's one more function that you need to know about: `initStore`.

-When you're only using Recollect on the client, you may have noticed that you never need to 'create' or 'initialize' a store.
-You just stick stuff in a global `store` object that's always there.
+When you're only using Recollect in the browser, you may have noticed that you never need to 'create' or 'initialize' a store.
+You just write to and read from a global `store` object.

 When you server-render though, you _do_ need to initialize the store, because unlike a browser, a server is shared between many users.

+Enter the `initStore` function, which you use on the server and in the browser.

-### On the server: the `initStore` function
+### On the server

 Here's a minimal implementation of server-side rendering with Express and Recollect.